N1l0c/n-ality-av/README.md

 This is not just a synthesizer.
 It’s a way of making sense through **motion, modulation, and multiplicity**.
 It's a musical score for the three-body problem.
 A glowing interface where structure arises from touch, not code.
 Where waves become form, and interference is a method of meaning.

+The three-body problem is not solvable in closed form, but it is interpretable through pattern, resonance, and rhythm — much like a good improvisation.

 > "You don’t want to be 50 years ahead of your time.
 You want to be 25."
 > — Michael Levin